Anomaly Detection (with AI) in Manufacturing

 - Advantages and Challenges of Implementing AI for the Manufacturing Industry

 The onset of the Big Data technologies and the Internet of Things (IoT) have opened up unprecedented possibilities in the industrial ecosystem.
-Machines, enabled with smart sensors, are constantly producing a large number of data sets that are being processed to make better business decisions.
+Machines enabled with smart sensors constantly produce a large number of datasets.
+These datasets are processed to make better business decisions.
 This has led to an upsurge in Smart Manufacturing and the inception of industry 4.0.

-One way to analyze the ever-increasing data coming in via machines faster and more efficiently in real-time is to identify rare occurrences, items, or events of concern due to their diverging pattern from the majority of processed data.
+To analyze machine data more efficiently and in real-time, identify rare occurrences, items, or events of concern.
+These rare occurrences have a diverging pattern from the majority of processed data.
 This can be achieved by using a technique called anomaly detection, a technology powered by artificial intelligence.

 What is Anomaly Detection?

-An anomaly in a data set is defined as a point or series of points that deviate from the normal behavior of the data.
-Detecting these patterns of interest (outliers, exceptions, etc.) that deviates from the expected behavior within the dataset(s) is called anomaly detection.
+The data set defines an anomaly as a point or series of points that deviates from the normal behavior of the data.
+Anomaly detection is the act of detecting patterns of interest (outliers, exceptions, etc.).
+It is something that deviates from the expected behavior within the dataset(s).
 Anomaly detection has the ultimate goal of finding the outlier along with the value of insight the outlier provides.

 Anomaly Detection Utility for Industry 4.0

 Today, modern businesses are leveraging data to drive key business decisions.
 With access to more data, it is vital to analyze and interpret the data correctly.
-As a result, finding the outliers is only the first step, because this is where the utility of anomaly detection comes in.
-Industry 4.0 has emerged as an ideal case scenario for amplifying machine learning (ML) and artificial intelligence (AI) solutions to industrial processes, especially in monitoring and optimization.
+As a result, finding the outliers is only the first step.
+It is because this is where the utility of anomaly detection comes in.
+Industry 4.0 has emerged as an ideal case scenario for amplifying ML and AI solutions to industrial processes, especially in monitoring and optimization.

 With the inclusion of deep learning anomaly detection algorithms in various industrial processes, industries from different verticals are leveraging it for: